 - Provide the Recruiting Team with contact information for the human resources representative at your organization.

 Encourage your son or daughter to utilize our services throughout their four years at Hopkins.
 Encourage them to complete Careers 101.
 Ask if they have connected with the Career Center this year—either through Handshake or an office-sponsored event.
 This is especially important for seniors as they approach their first career destination after Hopkins.

 JHU Family Read

-This program was co-sponsored by the Parents Programs, the Parents Internship Network (PIN), and the Homewood Career Center.
+This program will be co-sponsored by the Parents Programs, the Parents Internship Network (PIN), and the Homewood Career Center.